 Appendix B) until the results of the test are known.

 Animal imports must comply with regulations established by the State of Wisconsin and the federal government.
 If you are importing animals from another nation, please contact the U.S. Department of Agriculture or other appropriate agency for more information.

 If you are moving animals out of Wisconsin to another state or nation, you must meet the import requirements of the place where the animals are being sent.
 Animal movement rules are determined by the destination state or country.
-Wisconsin has no animal export regulations, unless the animal is returning to Wisconsin, in which case it will need to meet the import requirements for its species.
+Wisconsin has no animal export regulations, although animals being exported will still need to meet requirements for movement within the state.
+Animals leaving and then returning to Wisconsin will need to meet the Wisconsin import requirements for its species.

-- equines from Minnesota participating in a trail ride or other event that will be in Wisconsin for less than seven (7) days with no change in ownership (see the equine page for additional information);
+Equines from Minnesota participating in a trail ride or other event that will be in Wisconsin for less than seven (7) days with no change in ownership (see the equine page for additional information); and

 If tests are required for animal movement, the test results must be current and complete; not out-of-date or "pending."

 Some imports also require an import permit.
 The import permit process involves faxing or emailing to the import coordinator the appropriate, completed permit application form and a copy of the CVI.
 You can download a permit application form here or request a permit application by calling (608) 224-4874 weekdays between 7:45 a.m. and 4 p.m. central.
 Import permits are issued during the department’s regular business hours.
 There is no option for obtaining permits after-hours or during weekends or furlough days, so please plan ahead.

 Importing Animals from Outside the United States